See our Dark to White Kitchen Remodel Before and After!

 Here are the details on our new kitchen and what I chose:

 We chose a white shaker style door – I love the shaker style so much because it’s timeless.
-This color is called ‘laquer white’ but it has a satin finish not a gloss laquer finish.
+This color is called ‘lacquer white’ but it has a satin finish not a gloss lacquer finish.

 This shaker style is also easier to clean because it doesn’t have a lot of molding detail on it!
 It’s simple but chic and very on trend right now.

 We chose PVC doors instead of thermofoil ( which is a flexible vinyl material that is applied by heating the vinyl then molding it over medium-density fiberboard (MDF) or engineered wood) because PVC doors last longer, are easier to care for and are more durable to heat and steam.

 Thermofoil doors can split and the thermofoil material can peel off.